dariomx/topcoder-srm/README.md

 The repo is named after the first site I used (topcoder.com's SRMs), though today I mostly use leetcode.com.
-Specially the questions for companies like G(oogle), A(mazon) and similar.
+Specially the questions for companies like Google, Facebook and similar.
 You can jump into that section with link below:

 https://gitlab.com/dario.mx/topcoder-srm/tree/master/leetcode